 To maintain balance, harness the natural strengths of your team members.
 Some team members will be natural extraverted collaborators, while others will be introverts who generally prefer working alone.

-Creating a culture of respect for all personality types in your workplace will go a long way towards harnessing the unique powers of both introverts and extroverts.
+Creating an organizational culture of respect for all personality types in your workplace will go a long way towards harnessing the unique powers of both introverts and extroverts.

 It’s okay if some team members have more meetings or alone-time than others.
 Remember that you’re evaluating your company on the aggregate.
 Some people will be stronger innovation drivers, and others will be stronger productivity drivers.
 Recognize strengths and encourage preferred modes of working to get the most out of everyone –not to mention keeping your team a lot happier and professionally healthy.

-And don’t feel like you need an open-plan office design just because every other company seems to be doing it.
-Encourage collaboration via e-mail, instant messaging, phone, and online chat tools.
+And don’t feel like you need an open office design just because every other company seems to be doing it.
+Encourage collaboration via e-mail, instant messaging, phone, and performance management tools.
 If you are in an open environment, make sure that there are plenty of spaces with closed doors so that team members can have space to concentrate when they need it most.

 Conversely if email threads seem to be getting out of hand and valuable ideas are falling through the cracks, reign it in and take it offline.
 Create a running list of ideas that will best be follow-up in a group discussion around a table and bundle those topics for an appropriate (and scheduled) time.

-It all goes back to the company culture that you’re building.
+It all comes back to the company culture that you’re building.
 Implement a solution that caters to your team’s strengths, but pay extra close attention to the gaps that illuminate your weaknesses too.
-You can have the best of both worlds.
+You can have the best of both worlds when it comes to maximizing employee performance while developing your work culture.
 Be productive and innovative.
 It just takes balance.
 And if you’re stuck, ask your team to design the solution.
 Let them test and finalize what works best.

 The way we are working isn’t working anymore, and hasn’t been for some time.
 Checking email in bed the moment we awake, chugging too...Read More